Jerry141/NeonDungeonTurboDrakeAdventureUnity/README.md

 ## Acknowledgements
 - This project was inspired by Rogue: Exploring the Dungeons of Doom
-- This project was based on [this tutorial](https://rogueliketutorials.com/tutorials/tcod/v2/).
+- This project was initially based on [this tutorial](https://rogueliketutorials.com/tutorials/tcod/v2/).
 - Porting from Python to Unity was done with help of [The Sleepy Koala](https://www.youtube.com/@thesleepykoala).
 - Main Menu background - found in google, unfortunately I forgot to write down the author, so if you find it somehow please let me know so I can properly mentioned them.
 For now it is only a placeholder but I really like it so it would be nice to keep it as is.